flengyel/CornellNotesTemplate/README.md

 ## Usage

-The file ```CornellNotes.svg``` is opened in [Stylus Labs Write](https://github.com/styluslabs), which will open a "Foreign docment" dialog informing you that "[t]his file does not appear to be a Write document.
+The file ```CornellNotes.svg``` when opened in [Stylus Labs Write](https://github.com/styluslabs) will open a "Foreign document" dialog informing the user that "[t]his file does not appear to be a Write document.
 Saving with Write could result in data loss - you will be prompted to save a copy."
 Select "Use as background" and then save the file under a new filename -- don't overwrite ```CornellNotes.svg```!
 See [Stylus Labs Write template](https://github.com/styluslabs/templates) for further details.

 ## License